pandas-dev/pandas/doc/source/development/policies.rst

 .. versionchanged:: 1.0.0

-Pandas uses a variant of `SemVer`_ to govern deprecations, API compatibility, and version numbering.
+Pandas uses a loose variant of semantic versioning (`SemVer`_) to govern deprecations, API compatibility, and version numbering.

 A pandas release number is made up of ``MAJOR.MINOR.PATCH``.

 API breaking changes should only occur in **major** releases.
 Theses changes will be documented, with clear guidance on what is changing, why it's changing, and how to migrate existing code to the new behavior.

 Whenever possible, a deprecation path will be provided rather than an outright breaking change.

 Pandas will introduce deprecations in **minor** releases.
-These deprecations will preserve the existing behavior while emitting a warning that provide guidance
+These deprecations will preserve the existing behavior while emitting a warning that provide guidance on:

 * How to achieve similar behavior if an alternative is available
 * The pandas version in which the deprecation will be enforced.

 We will not introduce new deprecations in patch releases.

 Deprecations will only be enforced in **major** releases.
+For example, if a behavior is deprecated in pandas 1.2.0, it will continue to work, with a warning, for all releases in the 1.x series.
+The behavior will change and the deprecation removed in the next next major release (2.0.0).

 .. note::